Smoking! One of the biggest causes of death and illness in the UK.

 Smoking, Drinking and Drug Use among Young people in England 2018 – Report

 Teaching about the risks and harms of smoking in schools can help to create an environment that support students to develop healthy attitudes and educate them about the risk associated with smoking.

 PHE Rise Above

-Teacher resource on Smoking for Key Stage 3 & 4
+Teacher resource on smoking and vaping for Key Stage 3

 School-based intervention to prevent the uptake of smoking among children

 Targeted Youth Service